|Number of Traditional Undergraduates||2,158|

-The Theology Department, Fine Arts Society, Center for Leadership, Catechetical Institute, and many other academic and student life departments bring dozens of noted Catholic theologians and prominent speakers to campus each year.
-Recent speakers include Archbishop Charles J. Chaput, OFM Cap., of Philadelphia, Dr. Peter Kreeft, Fr.
+The Theology Department, Center for Leadership, Catechetical Institute, Veritas Center for Ethics in Public Life, the Friday Academic Lecture Series, and many other academic and student life programs bring dozens of noted Catholic theologians and prominent speakers to campus each year.
+Past speakers include Dr. Paul Vitz, Fr.
+Robert Spitzer, SJ, Dr. Deborah Savage, Archbishop Charles J. Chaput, OFM Cap., of Philadelphia, Dr. Peter Kreeft, Fr.
 Peter Cameron, OP, George Weigel, Archbishop Edwin F. O’Brien of Baltimore, Dr. Jennifer Roback Morse, Bishop Arthur Serratelli, and Raymond Cardinal Burke.
 In addition, the Science and Faith, Society of Catholic Social Scientists, Media and Faith, Bioethics, and Christian Philosophy Conferences also allow students to engage theological and cultural questions with world-renowned scholars.
-Events have included: A fall 2016 symposium on Pope Francis’ Vision for the Renewal of the Church, a colloquim on St. Junipero Serra, a symposium on Pope Francis’ Laudato Si Encyclical, a symposium on Ex corde Ecclesiae, and a discussion on marriage and divorce with Raymond Cardinal Burke.
+Events have included: A fall 2016 symposium on Pope Francis’ Vision for the Renewal of the Church, a colloquim on St. Junipero Serra, a symposium on Pope Francis’ Laudato Si encyclical, a symposium on Ex corde Ecclesiae, and a discussion on marriage and divorce with Raymond Cardinal Burke.
 The Veritas Center for Ethics in Public Life brings faithful Catholic scholarship to bear on the most pressing ethical issues of the day through professors who write for popular and scholarly publications and by hosting conferences.
-Many other speakers sponsored by academic disciplines or student clubs also bring the Catholic perspective to bear on today’s biggest issues.
+Many other speakers sponsored by academic disciplines or student clubs also bring the Catholic perspective to today’s biggest issues.

 Does your institution require cooperation among faculty in different disciplines in teaching, research and other academic activities?